t0rus1/comfort-science-website/_gamers/gamer-cord-red.md

 ---
 name: Gamer Corduroy Red
 description_markdown: >-
-  Gamer sized - suitable for young teens Beanbag with foam filled inner bag and removable cover in luxurious corduroy fabric.
+  Gamer sized - suitable for young teens...

+  Beanbag with foam filled inner bag and removable cover in luxurious corduroy fabric.
 The cover is non-crease and washable in cold water.&nbsp;

   The Gamer size's dimensions are: **120 x 90 x 65**&nbsp; cm ( width x depth x